Dynamic Transfer Learning for Named Entity Recognition: Models

 \subsubsection{Inference}

 Both the TTN, and DTN use only parameters for the target task during evaluation and inference.
-Meaning that we discard any portions of the model that only concern the source task during evaluation.
-E.g. in Figure \ref{fig:TTN} the system would discard $f_2$, and $\Theta_2$.
+For example the soft sharing component does not make use of the source parameters at this time.